-Download the complete Nestbox Plans (115 Kb) - This is a five-page PDF document with plans to design your nestbox.
+Download the complete Nestbox Plans (208 Kb) - This is a two-page PDF document with plans to design your nestbox.
+The 2nd page is how to optimally cut 3-ft 1x12 lumber (preferable cedar).

-The TB-1 series of nestboxes are designed to meet the demands of the Texas environment.
+Our nestboxes are designed to meet the demands of the Texas environment.
 The design plans are sized for Eastern Bluebirds and will accommodate other small cavity nesters.
-The TB-1 nestboxes have a common design concept and vary only slightly based on:

 White pine and cedar have proven to be the most durable in the hostile Texas environment and easy to work with.
 But other wood can be used as long as it is NOT chemically treated to repel insects or resist decay.
-(Wolmanize is the most common of these chemical treatments that should NOT be used.)
-All of the TB-1 nestboxes can include the insulating 2nd roof, which is shown on the TB-1C plan.
+(Wolmanized is the most common of these chemical treatments that should NOT be used.)
+All of the nestboxes can include the insulating 2nd roof, which is shown on the Heatshields tab above.
 This additional roof provides insulation from the severe Texas summer heat and provides additional protection from rain as well.

-The following briefly describes each of the TB-1 nestboxes.
-TB-1: The TB-1 is built from standard 1x12 lumber.
-All three of these plans are in the single PDF file at the link above.
+The following briefly describes teh features of our nestboxes - built from standard 1x12 lumber.
 The builder must have access to a table saw because the 1x12 lumber must be ripped lengthwise.

 |Built of 3/4" or thicker wood||Greater insulation from summer heat and greater durability|